waahlstrand/strap/TRAINING.md

 - `--lr`: Learning rate (default: 1e-4)

 ### Dataset Parameters
-The project comes with a mock dataset, with completely random data, as a template to understand how to format the inputs and targets.
 - `--n_samples`: Number of samples in the mock dataset (default: 1000)

 ### Logging and Checkpoints